 Regional Victoria stage 3 coronavirus restrictions and lockdown rules explained

-Stage three restrictions will be in effect across all of regional Victoria from Thursday 6 August.
-The restrictions for Mitchell shire, which was already under stage three, will remain the same.
+Stage 3 restrictions will be in effect across all of regional Victoria from Thursday 6 August.
+The Covid-19 restrictions for Mitchell shire, which was already under stage three, will remain the same.

-Metropolitan Melbourne entered stage four restrictions from 6pm on Sunday 2 August – and you can find out all about stage four restrictions here.
+Metropolitan Melbourne entered stage four restrictions from 6pm on Sunday 2 August – and you can find out all about stage 4 restrictions here.

 A previously announced statewide mandatory mask policy is also in effect from Monday 3 August.